Why Do Tattoos Itch And How To Stop An Itchy Tattoo

 One of the worst things that you can do to your new tattoo is to scratch it.
 What will happen is when you scratch your tattoo, any scabs or skin that has begun to heal over the damaged area can potentially be ripped off.

-Not only this, but the dirt trapped under your fingernails can be transferred into the open wound, significantly increasing the risk of infection.
+Not only this, but the dirt trapped under your fingernails can be transferred into the open wound, significantly increasing the risk of getting an infected tattoo.

 What happens when you get a tattoo is that after the ink has been injected into the lower layers of your skin, some of the ink will become trapped in the middle and upper layers before it properly sets – while the ink is in these areas, it is much more prone to being pulled out by rubbing/picking at scabs, and also itching.